-Debt, typically bonds, issued by states, cities, counties, or other government entities.
+Municipal Obligations Debt, typically bonds, issued by states, cities, counties, or other government entities.
 Income on some municipal bonds is exempt from both federal and state income taxes, while, for other municipal bonds, the income is not exempt from federal taxation.

-Mutual Funds

-Similar to commingled funds, the funds of multiple investors are pooled by the external manager.
+Mutual Funds Similar to commingled funds, the funds of multiple investors are pooled by the external manager.
 The investors own shares of the fund but do not own the individual securities.
 The public, as well as institutional investors, can invest in mutual funds.
 In contrast with commingled funds, mutual funds are regulated by the SEC.
+(See also Money Market to designate issues for which no rating was requested, there was insufficient information on which to assign a rating, or, by policy, it does not rate that particular obligation.

-(See also Money Market Funds, a subset of mutual funds that should be categorized separately.)
+Funds, a subset of mutual funds that should be categorized separately.)